YawBoah/TECHNICAL-DOCUMENTATION-PAGE/README.md

 # Technical Documentation Page
-This page too is an assignment given me on freecodecamp during my webdev course

 This is a simple website created to document technical concepts and provide beginners with a helpful resource for learning various topics.
 The website follows a specific structure to document different sections, making it easy for users to navigate and find information on the desired topic.